Your first lead gen campaign

 Step 3 - Run your first search

-Start simple: search by job title and location.
+Start simple: find people by job title and location.

-Visit each profile, qualify against my ICP, and save matches to campaign "[name]".
+Check each one against my ICP, and save matches to campaign "[name]".

 Here's what your agent does:

-- Filters out obvious non-matches based on their headline alone (no profile visit needed - saves your daily limits)
+- Filters out obvious non-matches based on their headline alone (no full review needed - saves your daily limits)

 - Saves qualified contacts to your campaign

-Since visits count toward your daily limit (350/day), you can tighten the headline filter by adding exclusion rules to your ICP:
+Because each full review counts toward your reasonable usage limits, you can tighten the headline filter by adding exclusion rules to your ICP:

 Update my ICP to exclude: freelancers, students,